AurelienVALENTIN/OMERO_walkthrough/README.md

 It was developed by OME (Open Microscopy Environment) and it works with objects (e.g. Image, Dataset and Project), hence the name OMERO for OME Remote Objects.

-This GitHub repository is in addition to [a demo video](https://youtu.be/w03FbtofhTY) (click on the thumbnail below) that shows how to automatically import, query and process images in OMERO.
+This GitHub repository is in addition to [a demo video](https://youtu.be/w03FbtofhTY) (clickable thumbnail below) that shows how to automatically import, query and process images in OMERO.
 You can find the used codes in the [files repository](Files/) and an example dataset in the [dataset repository](Dataset/).

 <p align="center">
   <a href="https://youtu.be/w03FbtofhTY"><img src="https://img.youtube.com/vi/w03FbtofhTY/maxres2.jpg" width=600></img></a>